Kalyn’s Kitchen Picks: Penzey’s Turkey Soup Base

 I’ve shared a lot of ideas for Leftover Turkey (or chicken), but these are my favorite ways to use Penzey’s Turkey Soup Base.

-- I love CrockPot or Instant Pot Turkey Breast, and I’d never make this without a little Penzeys Turkey Soup Base.
+- I love this Turkey Breast Recipe to make in the Slow Cooker or the Instant Pot, and I’d never make this without a little Penzeys Turkey Base.

 - The best turkey soup starts with turkey stock; here’s How to Make Turkey Stock.
 Making stock from the turkey carcass is definitely one of my favorite Thanksgiving traditions.

-- This Low-Carb Turkey Soup with Zucchini Noodles is definitely my favorite things to make with leftover turkey.
+- This Low-Carb Turkey Soup with Zucchini Noodles is one of my favorite things to make with leftover turkey.
 If you really want a super low-carb soup, leave out the carrots, but either way this soup is loaded with flavor.

 - My blog has a round- up of Low-Carb and Keto Turkey Soup Recipes, and I’d use a bit of Penzey’s Turkey Base in any of those recipes.